Azure-Samples/ActiveDirectory-B2C-MSGraph-PolicyAndKeysets/Keyset-API-Documentation.md

 #### Action uploadSecret

 This action can be used to upload a secret to a key set.
+Unlike azure portal, the key set needs to exit before this api is called.

 ##### Parameters